JaromirCharles/PMS/README.md

 * send emails with [Nodemailer](https://nodemailer.com/about/)
   * install the node mailer module using npm `npm install nodemailer`
   * [mailtrap](https://mailtrap.io/) Safe Email Testing for Staging & Development

+## Routing

+To route our pages and to have the url show which page we are currently on, we use react-router-dom